-Provides advanced study of the BASIC programming language.
-Includes sequential and random access file handling, matrices and graphics.
-The emphasis is on structured programming techniques and use of programmer reference material.
+(4 lec hrs/wk) (533)(6) This course provides advanced study of the BASIC programming language.
+This course will include sequential and random access file handling, matrices and graphics.
+The emphasis is on structured programming techniques and the use of programmer reference material.

-Prerequisite: CS133B or instructor consent.
+Prerequisite: CS133B.